mitul-kalariya/scrapping-webs/README.md

 You can use the `Crawler` class and its `crawl` method to crawl the data.
 Quick example as shown below.
-Articles Data is available for 4-7 days only
+Articles Data is available for 4-7 days only including today's date

 ```
 # To fetch all the article links from today's date only